py2exe/py2exe/docs/migration.md

 ## Freezing script

 Up to now, `py2exe` re-used the project `setup.py` script.
 With the `freeze` API you are free to use any Python script code you prefer.
-In this documentation and in the functional test of this repository, we use `freeze.py` for this purpose, but this is a mere suggestion.
+In this documentation and in the functional tests of this repository, we use `freeze.py` for this purpose, but this is a mere suggestion.

 ## Import statement

 The `freeze` API has to be imported directly as in `from py2exe import freeze`.
-No need of importing `distutils` or `setuptools` as before.
+No need to import `distutils` or `setuptools` as before.

 ## Migrate the function call